USGS Coastal and Marine Geology Program

 |Assessment of Physical Changes in Barrier Islands and Coastal Wetlands Associated with Hurricane Sandy|

-The Barrier Island and Estuarine Wetland Physical Change Assessment project is integrating a wetland assessment with existing coastal-change hazard assessments for the adjacent dunes and beaches, and will focus, initially, on Assateague Island, Maryland, to create a more comprehensive look at coastal ecosystem vulnerability.
+Integrating wetland assessments with existing coastal-change hazard assessments for the adjacent dunes and beaches to create a more comprehensive look at coastal ecosystem vulnerability.

 |Barrier Island Evolution|